Driving Licences

 How to obtain or exchange to a British Driving Licence

-Application forms for a British Driving Licence can be obtained from a Post Office or can be downloaded from the website of Driver and Vehicle Licensing Agency
+Application forms for a British Driving Licence can be obtained from a Post Office or can be downloaded from the website here.

 Your application for a British Driving Licence, together with the relevant documents, should then be sent to: Driver & Vehicle LIcensing Agency (DVLA), Swansea in a Special Delivery envelope (available from the Post Office).
 A self-addressed Special Delivery envelope should be enclosed for the safe return of your documents.
 You may instead choose to apply in person through a local DVLA Office (see leaflet with application form for further details).